 Your local library is one of the best summer resources around.
 Most have a summer reading incentive program and special summer programming with crafts and special guests.
 Work with your children’s librarian on helping your child reach their reading goal.
 Reading to them, listening to audiobooks (ear reading) and reading on their own should all be able to count toward the goal.
 Set aside a day each week to visit and check out books.

 Make daily reading a part of your family’s routine.
 Reading to your child, having them read to you or having “Family Reading Time” (everyone puts down their phones and picks up a book at a certain time each day) all help to ensure that reading doesn’t fall by the wayside on busy summer days.

 Don’t hesitate if your child wants to read easy books, comic books, or listen to audiobooks.
 All of these are going to help their development as a reader in different ways, and they all have value.
 Podcasts are another great way to expand vocabulary and broaden your child’s knowledge about different topics.

 If you are seeking summer reinforcement, CHECK HERE FOR SUMMER RESOURCES.
 For all resources related to Orton-Gillingham for teachers, tutors and homeschoolers, GO HERE for Orton-Gillingham resources.

 |GO HERE FOR ORTON-GILLINGHAM RESOURCES.|

-REGISTRATION OPENING SOON!
-ATTEND “Building Readers For Life”.
-This is the FIRST Literacy Nest online conference and I couldn’t be more excited to share it with you.
-This online conference features twelve presenters during August 5-9, 2019.
+REGISTRATION is OPEN!
+“Building Readers For Life”.
+This is the second Literacy Nest online conference and I couldn’t be more excited to share it with you.
+This online conference features twelve presenters STARTING August 3, 2020.
 You don’t have to present that week to attend.
-All those who sign up have SIX WEEK ACCESS to all video presentations and conference handouts.
+All those who sign up have THREE MONTHS OF ACCESS to all video presentations and conference handouts.

 What will you learn about in Building Readers For Life?